nationalarchives/design-system/src/styles/lists/index.md

 If necessary, split out the data into separate elements to make the list more readable in a similar fashion to the [files list component](../../components/files-list/).

-All the information needs to be available to both sighted and non-signed users.
+All the information needs to be available to both sighted and non-sighted users.

 {{ example({ group: "styles", item: "lists", example: "links-list-split", html: true, nunjucks: false, size: "xl" }) }}